 8. Stack and Hang Items in Kitchen Cabinets

 The average kitchen cabinet is just a box of empty space.
 The trick to getting the most out of this empty space is by stacking and hanging items to efficiently use up every inch.
-For example:

-I installed cup hangers in this cabinet to take advantage of the extra space above my drinking glasses.
+In the left image above, I installed cup hangers in this cabinet to take advantage of the extra space above my drinking glasses.
 This one trick doubled the storage space above that shelf!
 Check out more ways to store cups and glasses here.

 If you store medicine, vitamins, and supplements in a kitchen cabinet as I do, here’s a great way to organize them and maximize space.
 I sort blister packs by type (cold/flu, antacid, etc.) and then store them in labeled meal prep containers.
-They stack really well and I can instantly find what I need.
+They stack really well and I can instantly find what I need: